JimmyKenMerchant/RaspberryPi/led_driver/README.md

 * GPIO27 as Input of Synchronization Clock IN, Connect with Any Synchronization Clock OUT.

 * GPIO22-26 as Input of GPIO for Buttons (Up to 3.3V): CAUTION!
 DON'T MAKE A SHORT CIRCUIT BETWEEN POWER SOURCE AND GROUND.
 OTHERWISE YOUR RASPBERRY PI WILL BE BROKEN.
 CHECK OUT GPIO MAP SO CAREFULLY.

+* Caution that output of GPIO is voltage, but not current.
+The total current should be up to 50mA and the current of each pin should be up to 16mA.
+To handle more current to light LEDs, apply Enhancement-mode N-channel MOSFETs and external power supply.
+For example, connect an output pin to gate, external power supply (VDD) and a load (register and LED) to drain, and GND to source.

 **Compatibility**